jc271828/jc271828.github.io/docs/pixel_moments.markdown

   <figure class="masonry-item">
     <img src="/assets/images/aco_1.jpg" alt="A warrior's homecoming (but soft)">
-    <figcaption>Sailing Adrestia back to where it all began with family by my side, I wouldn’t trade it for the world❤️.</figcaption>
+    <figcaption>Sailing Adrestia back to where it all began—with family by my side—I wouldn’t trade it for the world❤️.</figcaption>
   </figure>

   <figure class="masonry-item">